 our commitment to sustainable practices at our lakefront Queenstown hostel

-We don’t want this town – or world for that matter – deteriorating quicker than it should, so we do our best to “stem the flow” so to speak.
-But we need you to help us achieve this by participating in our processes where possible!
+We don’t want our town – or world for that matter – deteriorating quicker than it should, so we do our best to “stem the flow” so to speak.
+But we need you to help us achieve this by participating in our processes where possible while you stay!

 Lighting – Every light fixture possible has been installed with LED energy-saving bulbs, and considering there’s a lot of them, that cuts down our energy consumption incredibly – we have also put notes around imploring our guests to consider turning lights and appliances off when they leave their room.
 Any bulbs that are not LED specific are either fluorescent or of an energy efficient nature, and the lights in our communal areas also switch off when nobody is in the rooms or hallways after hours.

 Plumbing and Water Conservation – Every toilet in the building is of a water-efficient nature with dual-flush capacity.
 All of our showers and hand basins also have water restricters on them – limiting their flow and wastage – but still guaranteeing our guests a perfect shower experience.

 Guest Kitchen – In the Kitchen we installed have a grease-trap to limit harmful waste entering the waterways.
 We also have an auto-Urn for keeping water at boiling temperature ready for use, rather than constantly heating up water for your tea or coffee, ensuring a more efficient use of electricity and guaranteeing on-demand boiling water for you.
 The kitchen fridges are of an energy efficient nature with glass doors (so you can see items without opening), and our commercial fridges are well maintained with servicing and seal replacement.

 We are also phasing out the soap dispensers we currently use that utilise a plastic bladder, in favour of a refillable option that does not need a bladder.
 And we all know recycling goes a long way to conserving the planet – We do our best to do so by providing recycling-specific, bagless, bins on the premises for glass, plastics and paper.